Happy 13th Birthday Reyce

 Here is photograph of us leaving Royal Cork Yacht Club and heading down the Owenboy River – it kind of reminded me a bit of Dartmouth/Fowey.

-However, as has happened already this trip, as soon as we exited the estuary the wind decided to pipe up to 25-30kts, and when I went to put a reef in the mainsail, the reefing line came right out!
+However, as has happened already this trip, as soon as we exited the estuary we had winds of up to 25-30kts.
+When I went to put a reef in the mainsail, the reefing line came right out in my hands!
 I’ve never really liked the rope the sailmakers used when they set the sails up, so it’s now consigned to the bin and a new one that can be trusted will be fitted.
-The rope they used is – and this is the real technical bit – made of a kind of slippy material.
+The rope they used is – and this is the real technical bit – made of a kind of slippy material!

-We are both really pleased to have reached our jumping off point for the Scilly Isles and have been blessed by such good weather that has enabled us to keep going and have arrived here a lot sooner than we expected.
-We will probably spend a bit of time in and around Kinsale, and wait for the appropriate weather window as there is no point in rushing.
+We are both really pleased to have reached our jumping off point for the Scilly Isles and have been lucky in that the whilst the weather has been varied, it has allowed us to keep going and as such we have arrived here a lot sooner than expected.
+We will probably spend a bit of time in and around Kinsale, and wait for an appropriate weather window.
+Current weather forecast precludes us heading off for at least the next few days.

 For those that don’t know where Kinsale is we are here…………….